cocos-creator/docs-3d-deprecated/en/editor/extension/to-panel-messages.md

 }
 ```

-The method name defined by methods in messages.console is 'default.console'.
-Represents a console method issued to the Default panel.
+The method name defined by methods in `messages.console` is `default.console`.
+Represents a console method issued to the `default` panel.
-(To send to the plug-in process, fill in methdName directly)
+(to send to the plug-in process, fill in `methdName` directly)

-Then define the panel.js file of the panel:
+Then define the `panel.js` file of the panel:

 ```javascript
 exports.template = '';